mark72m/vulnBanners/README.md

 It might prove valuable to check to see if that file exists and the current user has read permissions to that file.
-If either condition fails, it would be useful to display an appropriate error message to the use
+If either condition fails, it would be useful to display an appropriate error message to use a for-loop to iterate through multiple elements.

-use a for-loop
-to iterate through multiple elements.
 Consider, for example: if we wanted to iterate through the entire /24 subnet of IP addresses for 192.168.95.1 through 192.168.95.254, using a for-loop with the range from 1 to 255 allows us to print out the entire subnet.

-r script will test all 254 IP addresses on the 192.168.95.0/24 subnet with the ports offering telnet, SSH, smtp, http, imap, and https services.
+The script will test all 254 IP addresses on the 192.168.95.0/24 subnet with the ports offering telnet, SSH, smtp, http, imap, and https services.

 To use this program first install python on your pc be it linux or windows operating system based on the environment of your choice.